Find out more

 ※ Paid options including car service from Yamagata station can be added

-Please contact us be email before making a reservation online if you are visiting Yamagata from overseas
+Please contact us be email before making a reservation online if you are visiting Yamagata from overseas and/or do not speak Japanese

 ✉️ info@visityamagata.jp